Waypoint Park Next Phase Development

 The port's "interim" pump track has been a smashing success.
 How can we promote it from being an interim use of the space to a permanent design element?
 It would be a real loss of public benefit if the pump track were removed to make way for privately held buildings.

-jorgebham asked over 2 years ago
+jorgebham asked about 3 years ago

 Thank you for your comment.
 The future phase of park area will be master planned during a public process.
 The interim pump track appears to be aligned with future park land, but this area is currently owned and operated by the Port of Bellingham.